dext/guides/slack.md

 Feel free to create new channels any time you will need to.
 Here are some guidelines:

 * Separate words in the channel name with dashes `-`, not underscores `_`.
 Like `#baking-recipes` or `#feature-requests`.
 * Always, **always add a topic to the channel**.
-Note that this can only be done after the channel is created.
-Anybody reading it should get a good sense of what the channel is about.
-And remember that not everybody is in your department, so make sure that you include enough context for everybody.
+Note that there is a difference between topic and description.
+The topic can be added/updated once the channel is created.
+Anybody reading the topic should get a good sense of what the channel is about.
+Remember that not everybody is in your department, so make sure that you include enough context for everybody.
 * Some channels are in Bulgarian.
 That's perfectly fine as Slack is very heavily used by the Engineering team in Bulgaria.
 Those channels have a 🇧🇬 Bulgarian flag in the topic.
 * Some channels are expected to be thread-only.
 This is indicated with the `:speech_balloon:` emoji 💬.
 * When your channel is not needed anymore, please archive it.